 Our team brings together professional mentors with enthusiastic and passionate students from St. John Bosco High School and St. Joseph High School.
 Our mission is identical to that of FIRST as a whole:

-This year, we will be participating in FIRST Steamworks.
-Watch our progress on twitter and at thebluealliance.com.
+This year, we will be participating in FIRST POWER UP.
+Watch our progress on Twitter, Instagram, and at Blue Alliance.